-The Lord Mayor of Norwich for 2021-22 is Councillor Dr Kevin Maguire.
-He was formally elected at the mayor-making ceremony in St Andrews Hall on Monday 24 May 2021.
+The Lord Mayor of Norwich for 2022-23 is Councillor Dr Kevin Maguire.
+He was formally elected at a mayor-making ceremony at City Hall on Tuesday 24 May 2022.

 Kevin, like many, came to Norwich to study at University of East Anglia (UEA), and stayed.